How Long Can I Safely Store Raw Meat In The Fridge Before Cooking Or Freezing?

 How long can I safely keep raw chicken or turkey in the fridge?

 Raw poultry such as chicken, turkey, game hen, duck, etc can safely be stored in the refrigerator for 1-2 days.
-You can store cut up or pieces of poultry for up to 9 months, whereas whole poultry can be frozen for up to 1 year.
+You can store cut up or pieces of poultry in the freezer for up to 9 months, whereas whole poultry can be frozen for up to 1 year.

-What if the meat was previously frozen then thawed?
+What if the meat was previously frozen and then thawed?

-Whenever you have meat or poultry that was previously frozen then thawed, the window of opportunity begins after the meat is fully thawed.
-For example, if you have a whole frozen chicken or turkey, you will need to cook it within 1-2 days.
+Whenever you have meat or poultry that was previously frozen and then thawed, the window of opportunity begins after the meat is fully thawed.
+For example, if you have a whole frozen chicken or turkey, you will need to cook it within 1-2 days maximum, after that throw it out.

 How long can I store ham in the refrigerator?